-The Healthy Workplace Bill creates a legal claim for bullying targets who can prove they were subjected to malicious, health-harming behavior and provides defenses for employers who act preventively and responsively to discourage frivolous claims.
+The Massachusetts Healthy Workplace Advocates are an all-volunteer political group whose goal is to pass the Healthy Workplace Bill.
+The bill creates a legal claim for bullying targets who can establish they were subjected to malicious, health-harming behavior.
+The bill also provides defenses for employers who act preventively and responsively with regard to bullying and includes provisions to discourage frivolous claims.
 Co-coordinators include:

 An internationally recognized authority on workplace bullying.
 A Suffolk Law professor, he has written leading articles on the topic and drafted the Healthy Workplace Bill, the model anti-bullying legislation introduced in over a dozen state legislatures.
 He is an affiliated scholar with the Workplace Bullying Institute and covered in such leading periodicals as The New York Times.
 He is founding Director of the New Workplace Institute and blogs about workplace issues in Minding the Workplace.